wvchallenges/se-challenge-expenses/README.markdown

 The dataset provided as example is small enough to process on the fly, but adding a queue system like Huey or Celery would be extremely helpful if the data or number or requests increases.

-### More tests
+### Add tests

-More test will reduce the chances of someone breaking something they didn't think would be impacted.
+I didn't have enough time to add tests to this app, but it should probably be done soon.
+Adding relevant tests will prevent breaking core functionalities of the app.